-Eg: If in the earlier example, Pranav transfers the rental income as well as the property to Divya, with a condition that the he can re-acquire the property whenever he wishes.
+For Example: If in the earlier example, Pranav transfers the rental income as well as the property to Divya, with a condition that he can re-acquire the property whenever he wishes.
 In this situation, rental income from the property will be taxed in the hands of Pranav only.

 In such a situation, any income out of such an asset would get clubbed in your total income and you would be liable to pay tax on the same.

 Income earned by your Son’s wife from the asset transferred to her against inadequate consideration would get clubbed in your total income and you would be liable to pay tax on it.
 Cross transfers are also covered.

 Here the Income earned from the asset transferred against inadequate consideration would get clubbed in your total income and you would be liable to pay tax on it.

 Note: Clubbing would be applicable only when your relationship with spouse and Son’s Wife exist both at the time of transfer of asset and at the time when income is earned.